ResidencyWeekJanuary2024Final (33 of 53) resized

 • Degree.
-You must have been obtained a bachelor’s degree or higher prior to the program start date.
+You must have obtained a bachelor’s degree or higher prior to the program start date.
 The degree may be in any area and may have been issued in another country.
-Find out more in our FAQ.
+See our FAQ below for additional information.

 • Certificate status: If you hold a teaching certificate or have completed a teacher preparation program in Washington state, another state, or another country, you may already be eligible for a Washington state residency teaching certificate.
 If this is the case, you would not be eligible for WEA's program.
 Please contact the OSPI Certification Office at cert@k12.wa.us or (360) 725-6400 to determine your certificate status.

-How will applicants be selected for the program?
+How will applicants be selected for WEA-ART?

 We anticipate receiving many applications for a relatively small number of openings in WEA’s program.